benjymous/annotations/sandman/sandman.38.md

 - #### Panel 6

-  This is the traditional tale of Koshchei.
+  This is the traditional tale of Koschei.

 ### Page 11